Midgeley Conservation Area

 The South Selkirks grizzly bear population is considered threatened, in large part because of being cut off from the larger bear population to the east in the Purcell Mountains.
 This valley is also the only known breeding location in British Columbia for the endangered northern leopard frog.

 A number of other rare species have been documented in the Creston Valley, including northern rubber boa, great blue heron, American bittern and western screech-owl.

 Partners in conservation

-The Yellowstone to Yukon Conservation Initiative (Y2Y) played a critical role in this project.
+The Yellowstone to Yukon Conservation Initiative (Y2Y) played a key role in this project.
 The joint U.S.-Canada organization works to ensure that wild animals are able to move through and around human communities and activities within the 1.3-square-kilometre Yellowstone to Yukon region.
-Y2Y not only provided half the purchase funds for the property, but also helped fund the research that identified the significance of this parcel.
+Y2Y provided half the purchase funds for the property.
+It also helped fund the research that identified the significance of this parcel.

 Additional funding for the project came from TD Bank Group through its TD Forests program, the Columbia Basin Trust, Fish and Wildlife Compensation Program, Donner Canadian Foundation and the Kootenay Conservation Program.